annielieu/DH150_AnnieLieu/assignment02/README.md

 ### Setting

 I used the <strong> Zoom application</strong> software to record both the participant's facial expression and them using the product for tasks through the screensharing feature.
+The test was conducted in a portable minimalist lab, such that we conducted the test in both ends in a quiet room by ourselves.
+The devices on both end were <strong> MacBook Pro c.
+2017 </strong>.

+### Overall Process of the UT

+- Introduction
+- Informed Consent
+- Background Questions
+- Pre-Test Questions
+- Task Scenarios
+- Post-Test Questionnaire
+- System Usability Scale (SUS)
+- Product Satisfaction Card
+- Demographics